Version 3

 All applications submitted prior to 1st August 2024, will still retain a health insurance coverage for each beneficiary for a minimum of €30,000 per annum, that requires to cover full health expenses in Malta.

-After the Letter of Final Approval, main applicant and all dependants have to travel to Malta to have their biometric data captured.
+After the Letter of Final Approval, main applicant and all dependants have to travel to Malta for their biometric data capturing appointment.

 Acquisition of Maltese Citizenship Rights

-Yes, a beneficiary may submit an application for the acquisition of Maltese citizenship by naturalisation after continuously residing in Malta for a minimum period of 5 years.
+Yes, a beneficiary may apply for the acquisition of Maltese citizenship by naturalisation after continuously residing in Malta for a minimum period of 5 years.
 S/he should have resided in Malta throughout the 12 months immediately before the date of application and 4 years out of the preceding 6-year period.
-S/he has to be knowledgeable in spoken/written English or Maltese, of sound mind and of good conduct.
+S/he must be knowledgeable in spoken/written English or Maltese, of sound mind and of good conduct.

 The Minister has the discretion, according to the Law, to grant or refuse the application.
 It does not, therefore, mean that if such person satisfies the said conditions s/he would automatically be granted citizenship by naturalisation.
 The Minister’s decision is based on internal policies, whereby amongst other requirements, the number of years could also be a feature in the examination of the relative request.